ubiratansoares/uol-challenge/README.md

 ## How

-This project leverages on several modern approaches to build Android applications, for instance
+This project leverages on several modern approaches to build Android applications :

 - 100% written in Kotlin programming language
 - Massive test coverage, including tests at unit and integration levels, using both JVM-local and instrumentation environments
 - Continuous integration (and ready-to-go Continuous Delivery)
-- Modularization-ready code splitting
+- Modularization-ready
 - MVVM Architecture powered by Android Architecture Components
 - Rock-solid reactive data flows leveraging RxJava2

 This project is focused on `correctness` of the content experience, both for news feed feature and news content screen.

-As a 100% online application, thi project implements several strategies to deal with most common error cases incoming from the Web such and 404, 5xx, 4XY, networking headaches and so on.
+As a 100% online application, this demo project implements several strategies to deal with most common error cases incoming from the Web such and 404, 5xx, 4XY, networking headaches and so on.
-These strategies are applied both for news feed (REST API) and news content (WebView), levaraging decoupled presentation behaviors and inversion of control to data sources
+These strategies are applied both for news feed (REST API) and news content (WebView), leveraging decoupled presentation behaviors and inversion of control (to data sources)

 You may check some [screenshots](https://github.com/ubiratansoares/uol-challenge/tree/master/extras) from the resulting app at gallery